rwaldron/tc39-notes/es8/2017-03/mar-23.md

 ### Slide: Timezone Basics

-MPT: In short time zones are a region that agrees on an offset from UTC.
+MPT: In short, time zones are a region that agrees on an offset from UTC.
 These change.
-Egypt, Russia others recently changed this.
+Egypt, Russia, others recently changed this.

 ### Slide: Time Zone: America/Chicago